 Just blend them in water followed by a creamy base like yogurt or banana and add the options like chia or flax seeds, in addition to the fruits, and you are good to go.

 As a beginner, you will often find the smoothie become too runny for want of thickening agents.

-Here are a few ingredients and methods to prevent making your smoothie look like juice.
+Here are a few ingredients and methods to make your smoothie thicker.

 - Blending Proportions

 Make sure you add the ingredients in the right ratio, as described in the earlier sections.
 But don’t get too finicky to get the exact proportion.
 A slight difference will not make much difference but large deviations can alter the consistency widely.